 We asked how much the world’s MPAs can be expected to warm and lose oxygen under the business-as-usual emissions trajectory RCP 8.5 and the RCP 4.5 mitigation scenario, for which emissions peak around 2040 and CO2 concentration stabilizes at ~525 ppm in 2100 (ref.
 2).
 We used CMIP5 models to predict the mean 21st century rate of change in SST and O2 at the geographic centers of 8236 MPAs around the world (Fig. 1A).
-We also assessed warming and deoxygenation rates in 309 no-take reserves, in which fishing is banned.
+We also assessed warming and deoxygenation rates in 309 no-take reserves (a subset of the 8236 MPAs), in which fishing is banned.